Hundreds missing as Colombia mudslide kills 254

 "We don't know yet where they are.
 Many people are coming to us saying, 'My son is missing, my father is missing, my mother is missing.'
 We are working on putting a list for the total number of people missing."

-He said that the city had experienced in one night around a third of what it should over the span of a month.
+He said that the city had experienced in one night around a third of the rainfall that it should over the span of a month, blaming the disaster on climate change.

 Running for their lives